Rise of the Northstar: Image

 During the Demonstrating My Saiya Style and Welcame cycles, band members wore Japanese school uniforms gakuran with furyo (juvenile delinquent) style onstage: shorter jackets, huge pants and sneakers, which is totally forbidden at school in Japan.
 According to vocalist Vithia, "In some shōnen manga, you’ll see that furyos live their lives by their own rules, omitting the world around ’em.
 They run their lives as they want to, not as the society they live in would like!
 ROTNS is about that and our uniforms means that we are all five united with the same goals and against all the established code in this scene.
 We have our own codes, own rules, we create our own way".
-Currently, the band wears an original black uniform which has plenty of hints to shōnen manga that the band grew up with.
+The band wears an original black uniform while occasionally wearing white as well, which has plenty of hints to shōnen manga that the band grew up with.
+However following the release of their 2025 album the band shifted to a more urban, stripped-down, streetwear, style.
+Vithia made the decision as he stated it “fits perfectly with one of the album’s most important themes: the city I come from, (Neo)Paris.”

+The bands lead singer Vithia is solely responsible for the bands appearance in a 2025 interview he stated “I’m the one handling the entire visual side of the band, from designing stage outfits and scenography, to creating merch and all the different artworks.”

+Their name is in reference to the 1980s Manga Hokuto no Ken which translates to Fist of the Northstar in English.